lrc-se/bth-sg-server/README.md

 eliminating the need to register for yet another couple of online accounts.
 Scrutinizer also has the advantage that it can generate the code coverage report by itself, and does not require a connection with another service to do it.

-Travis CI has mostly been rock solid and provides a simple way to ascertain that the application passes all tests, but at times its build process fails due to transient errors not related to the actual repo.
-Scrutinizer is the more valuable tool of the two, providing valuable feedback for issues that may not directly impact the function of the code, but which are still to be considered bugs.
+Travis CI provides a simple way to ascertain that the application passes all tests and has mostly been rock solid, but at times its build process fails due to transient errors not related to the actual repo.
+Scrutinizer is the more valuable tool of the two, providing useful feedback for issues that may not directly impact the functioning of the code, but which are still to be considered bugs.

 Still, Scrutinizer has a tendency to misfire at times, identifying issues which are not *actually* errors, but rather a result of the tool's not being aware of the larger picture – intentional console output in a CLI, for example.
-Its grounds for grading files and functions are also far from clear, and it has often been the case that a seemingly innocent piece of code has been relegated to **B** status for no *apparent* reason, pulling the total grade down, while other more conspicuous pieces remain on the **A** level.
+Its grounds for grading files and functions are also far from clear, and it has often been the case that a seemingly innocent piece of code has been relegated to **B** status for no *apparent* reason, pulling the total grade down, while other more conspicuous-looking pieces remain on the **A** level.
 Given these constraints, the code quality score awarded must be described as quite sufficient.

 ### Tests